-- PROPOSED NEW ARTERIAL - ARTERIAL PROPOSED TO BE WIDENED WITH ADDITIONAL TRAFFIC LANES - PRESERVE EXISTING CROSS-SECTION - NO RECOMMENDATION WITH RESPECT TO WHETHER THIS SEGMENT OF IH 43 SHOULD BE RECONSTRUCTED WITH OR WITHOUT ADDITIONAL LANES (SEE NOTE BELOW) - PROPOSED NEW INTERCHANGE - PROPOSED FULL INTERCHANGE WHERE A HALF INTERCHANGE CURRENTLY EXISTS
+PROPOSED NEW ARTERIAL

+ARTERIAL PROPOSED TO BE WIDENED WITH ADDITIONAL TRAFFIC LANES

+PRESERVE EXISTING CROSS-SECTION

+NO RECOMMENDATION WITH RESPECT TO WHETHER THIS SEGMENT OF IH 43 SHOULD BE RECONSTRUCTED WITH OR WITHOUT ADDITIONAL LANES (SEE NOTE BELOW)

-NOTE:
+PROPOSED NEW INTERCHANGE

+PROPOSED FULL INTERCHANGE WHERE A HALF INTERCHANGE CURRENTLY EXISTS

+NOTE

-The Regional Transportation System Plan does not make any recommendation with respect to whether the segment of IH 43 between Howard Avenue and Silver Spring Drive, when reconstructed, should be reconstructed with or without additional lanes.
+VISION 2050 and the FCTP do not make any recommendation with respect to whether the segment of IH 43 between Howard Avenue and Silver Spring Drive, when reconstructed, should be reconstructed with or without additional lanes.
 The determination as to whether this segment of IH 43 would be reconstructed with or without additional lanes would be made during preliminary engineering.
-Following the conclusion of the preliminary engineering for the reconstruction, VISION 2050 would be amended to reflect the decision made as to how this segment IH 43 would be reconstructed.
-As the FRTP does not include a recommendation regarding the future capacity needs for this segment of IH 43, for the purposes of determining conformity of the FRTP, the conformity demonstration as documented in this report has been conducted based on the existing capacity of this segment of IH 43.
+Following the conclusion of the preliminary engineering for the reconstruction, VISION 2050 and the FCTP would be amended to reflect the decision made as to how this segment IH 43 would be reconstructed.
+As the FCTP does not include a recommendation regarding the future capacity needs for this segment of IH 43, for the purposes of determining conformity of the FCTP, the conformity demonstration as documented in this report has been conducted based on the existing capacity of this segment of IH 43.